Genskill2/02-bootcamp-estimate-pi-mkarth1k/README.md

 The [Wallis Formula](https://en.wikipedia.org/wiki/Wallis_product) can be used to approximate the value of the constant 𝛑.
-The formula is like so
+The formula is like so:

 ![Wallis](wallis.png)